Before diving into the roadmap, let’s cover the three essential prerequisites:

 1. Hardware Requirements

-We heavily recommend using a macbook for development.
+We heavily recommend using a macbook for development (M1 chip or newer).
 Why?

 Don’t worry.
 For now, you don’t need to buy one.
 You can rent instead.